gustafnk/h-include/FAQ.md

 # Frequently asked questions

+## Does `<h-include>` break SEO?

+Yes, client-side transclusion suffers from all problems with client-side-only rendering.
+You should not use it for SEO sensitive content.
+That being said, SEO value could be a lot less below-the-fold, which opens up for lazy loading possibilities, etc.

 ## Can I include fragments from other hostnames?

 Yes, if the remote origin supports CORS for your hostname (like all AJAX).